I remember the days before peer-to-peer payment services.

 Be sure you save all communication so that you can present it during the dispute process.

-2. Cancel the Payment
+2. Try to Cancel the Payment

 You can’t cancel a Zelle payment once it’s on its way.

-But there’s one exception to that.
+There’s one exception to that.

 If the seller hasn’t yet enrolled with Zelle, you may be able to cancel the payment.
 Find the transaction under your activity and click Cancel This Payment next to the transaction.